 \subsection{Interconnections and graphs}

-We next explain how finite directed graphs whose nodes are decorated with phase spaces, that is, networks of manifolds in the sense of Definition~\ref{def.network.mfld} give rise to interconnection maps.
-To do this precisely it is useful to have a notion of an {\em input trees} of a directed graph.
-Given a graph, an input tree $I(a)$ of a vertex $a$ is --- roughly --- the vertex itself and all of the arrows leading into it.
-We want to think of this as a graph in its own right, as follows.
+We next explain how f\/inite directed graphs whose nodes are decorated with phase spaces, that is, networks of manifolds in the sense of Def\/inition~\ref{def.network.mfld} give rise to interconnection maps.
+To do this precisely it is useful to have a~notion of {\em input trees} of a~directed graph.
+This notion is a~generalization of the notion of an {\em input set} of Golubitsky~et al.\ ({\em op.\ cit.})~\cite{Golubitsky.Stewart.Torok.05,Stewart.Golubitsky.Pivato.03}.
+Given a~graph, an input tree~$I(a)$ of a~vertex~$a$ is~-- roughly~-- the vertex itself and all of the arrows leading into it.
+We want to think of this as a~graph in its own right, as follows.